All About Points

 Green Graduation is designed to recognize a variety of sustainability-related experiences.
 To encourage a well-rounded engagement with sustainability, no more than half of the required points may come from service-learning activities.
 Students are encouraged to combine volunteer experiences with coursework, leadership, research, internships, events, and other opportunities.

 No. Students may earn a maximum of 5 points in the job, internship, and research category, regardless of the number of qualifying experiences completed.
-Additional experiences may be included in the “Additional Contributions or Suggestions” section of the application.
+This limit is to encourage a well-rounded engagement with sustainability through a variety of experiences.
+Additional experiences may be included in the “Additional Contributions or Suggestions” section of the application for consideration.

 Students should be prepared to provide details about their activities, such as event names, dates, organizations, courses, awards, or other relevant information.
 Additional documentation may be requested if needed during the review process.